qdozaq/portfolio-site/README.md

 # Portfolio Site

-This is vue/nuxt app for my portfolio site
+This is a vue/nuxt app for my portfolio site

 ## Build Setup